Construction Oversight on Complex Residential Projects

 About This Page

-This page is written by Jeff Benson, Principal of Benson Construction Group, drawing on 24 years of experience managing complex residential projects under multiple delivery models - including lump-sum, cost-plus, CM advisory, and CM at Risk structures.
+This page is written by Jeff Benson, Principal of Benson Construction Group, drawing on 24 years of experience managing complex residential projects under multiple delivery models including lump-sum, cost-plus, CM advisory, and CM at Risk structures.
 The analysis reflects how these models function in practice on $3M-$20M+ residential projects in Los Angeles, not how they're described in textbooks.
-The goal is to give you the structural framework to evaluate your options - regardless of whether you work with us.

 1. The Question Nobody Asks Correctly

 Every owner building a $5M+ custom home in Los Angeles hears the same advice.
-Their real estate attorney says it.
-Their business manager says it.
-Their architect's office manager says it.
-Sometimes even their architect says it, though usually with less conviction: Make sure you have someone watching the contractor.
+Their real estate attorney says it, their business manager says it, their architect's office manager says it, and sometimes even their architect says it, though usually with less conviction: Make sure you have someone watching the contractor.

 This advice is well-intentioned.
 Depending on the contract structure the owner has chosen, it might even be correct.
 But it skips a more fundamental question that almost nobody thinks to ask: why does the contractor need watching in the first place?